Safety Beds: What Are They and Who Needs One?

 • Choose quiet music, a white noise machine, or a fan if your child requires some level of background noise to fall asleep - avoid the TV.

-• Weighted blankets can help children on the autism spectrum and those with sensory processing disorders to better settle and feel comforted, resulting in deeper relaxation and sleep.
+• Weighted blankets can help children on the autism spectrum and those with sensory processing disorders to better settle and feel comfort, resulting in deeper relaxation and sleep.

 • An enclosed safety bed provides children with their own private, safe space that’s free from outside distractions, enabling improved relaxation and better sleep.

-A: While enclosed safety beds are a good choice for many children living with special needs, there are other safety bed designs that may be a better fit for your child’s unique needs.
-We highlight exactly what to look for with this article to help you choose the best safety bed to meet your child’s requirements.
+While enclosed safety beds are a good choice for many children living with special needs, other safety bed designs may be a better fit for your child’s unique needs.
+We highlight exactly what to look for in this article to help you choose the best safety bed to meet your child’s requirements.

 Final Thoughts